 - THEA 361 Shakespearean Production (3) Offered in conjunction with the Summer Shakespeare Festival of the Globe of the Great Southwest; introduces students to all phases of Shakespearean production in one of the most authentic settings extant throughout the world. - THEA 362 Creative Dramatics (3) Improvisational drama, focusing upon learning imaginative techniques for dramatizing an idea, feeling or situation.
-Drama as "play" rather than performance. - THEA 405 American Drama (3) Same as LIT 405. - THEA 406 Reader's Theatre (3) Same as SPCH 406.

-THEA 425, 426 British Drama I, II (3, 3) Same as LIT 425, 426.

-- THEA 445, 446 Comparative Drama I, II (3, 3) Same as LIT 445, 446. - THEA 453 Acting (3) Problems of building a character through intellectual, emotional and physical techniques.
+Drama as ""play" rather than performance. - THEA 405 American Drama (3) Same as LIT 405. - THEA 425, 426 British Drama I, II (3, 3) Same as LIT 425, 426. - THEA 445, 446 Comparative Drama I, II (3, 3) Same as LIT 445, 446. - THEA 453 Acting (3) Problems of building a character through intellectual, emotional and physical techniques.
 Principles and procedures of direction from selection of the play through its performance. - THEA 457 Advanced Acting (3) Acting styles and techniques from early Greek through modern times. - THEA 479 Performance Workshop (3) Play production activities (acting, stage managing, scenery, properties, lighting, costumes, publicity and box office).